WHICH IS BETTER IN 2022? WFH or WFO

 - Employees have more flexibility to get work done when they’re most productive.

 - Flexibility is one of the key reasons.
 Employees have more control of their work schedules.

 - As far as enterprises are concerned, they can hire talent from all around the globe with specialised talent.

 - It can reduce the expense of what is made on real estate.
 It helps figure out how much office space is needed.

 Also Read: Data Engineering Skills, Roles and Courses

 However, Hybrid models are a new game to most enterprises and there’s a lot of net practice that’s due, and they are pacing up their game with hybrid models.
 Partial workforces returning to the office and intermittently available at the office is not a model that managers and management are used to.
 If not anything else, Hybrid models could even trigger the FOMO faster among the workforce.

 Although productivity has gone up with WFH, a few firms want to limit it and get employees back to the workplace.
 WFH Productivity came at a huge cost in the form of subpar organization building, culture creation and leadership development.
 Enterprises revelling in heightened profits are also aware of the challenges around sustaining the same.
 Large scale WFH has a shelf life when other enterprises return to the office and gain their edge in competitive situations.
-Xpheno is the IT staffing agency in India providing both WFH and WFO jobs
+Xpheno is the IT staffing firm in India providing both WFH and WFO jobs